-B Intellectual Skills As a result of this programme, students will be able to: 1. use and organise coherently, relevant ideas and perspectives to interpret and/or explore the area of study; 2. compare and contrast some methods and techniques for obtaining data and solving problems; 3. select appropriate techniques to critically evaluate the relevance and significance of data collected in identifying and resolving problems; 4. apply underlying concepts and principles in a range of contexts; 5. use reflection in the learning process to develop personal theories and refine professional practice; 6. discuss how ethical issues can be addressed in their area of study.
-Teaching/learningmethodsandstrategiesIntellectual skills 1, 2 and 4 are developedthrough engagement in learning andteaching about professional andpedagogical knowledge.
-Strategies deployedcater for a variety of preferred learning stylesand include: lectures; seminars; tutorials;directed study tasks including use ofliterature and reflective activities; researchtasks; use of videos, case-studies, role-play,games and simulations; use of VLE and on-line materials; project work; group work andindividual activity.
-Students will beencouraged to reflect upon their ownprofessional practice to meet 5, 3 and 6through a work based learning approach.AssessmentA variety of assessment methods areemployed.
-All test the student's ability todemonstrate reflective skills and refinepractice professional practice (5).
-Thesecover compilation of portfolios of directedtasks conducted within the workplace,evaluative reports on interventions initiated inthe workplace together with library basedresearch study to combine insights thatrelate theory and practice.
-(1, 2, 3 and 6)Assessment is diagnostic, formative andsummative, as appropriate.
-A common bankof assessment criteria is used throughout theprogramme to aid transparency andconsistency in the assessment process.
-Thematching of specific domains for assessmentis defined within module specifications whereappropriate.
-Assessment criter of assessment criteria is used throughout the programme to aid transparency and consistency in the assessment process.
-The matching of specific domains for assessment is defined within module specifications where
+B Intellectual Skills

+As a result of this programme, students will be able to:

+- use and organise coherently, relevant ideas and perspectives to interpret and/or explore the area of study; - compare and contrast some methods and techniques for obtaining data and solving problems; - select appropriate techniques to critically evaluate the relevance and significance of data collected in identifying and resolving problems; - 4. apply underlying concepts and principles in a range of contexts; - 5. use reflection in the learning process to develop personal theories and refine professional practice: - 6. discuss how ethical issues can be addressed in their area of study.

+Teaching/learning methods and strategies

+Intellectual skills 1, 2 and 4 are developed through engagement in learning and teaching about professional and pedagogical knowledge.
+Strategies deployed cater for a variety of preferred learning styles and include: lectures; seminars; tutorials; directed study tasks including use of literature and reflective activities; research tasks; use of videos, casestudies, role-play, games and simulations; use of VLE and on-line materials; project work; group work and individual activity.
+Students will be encouraged to reflect upon their own professional practice to meet 5, 3 and 6 through a work based learning approach.

+Assessment

+A variety of assessment methods are employed.
+All test the student's ability to demonstrate reflective skills and refine practice professional practice (5).
+These cover compilation of portfolios of directed tasks conducted within the workplace, evaluative reports on interventions initiated in the workplace together with library based research study to combine insights that relate theory and practice.
+(1, 2, 3 and 6) Assessment is diagnostic, formative and summative, as appropriate.
+A common bank of assessment criteria is used throughout the programme to aid transparency and consistency in the assessment process.
+The matching of specific domains for assessment is defined within module specifications where appropriate.
+Assessment criteria are decided upon in relation to the approach taken by the participant in reaching the intended learning outcomes of the module which are mapped against the intended learning outcomes for the programme.

-C Subject, Professional and Practical Skills ------------------------- ----------------------
+C Subject, Professional and Practical Skills

-C Subject/Professional/Practical Skills As a result of this programme, students will be able to: 1. meet the requirements for the recommendation of HLTA status as set out by the TTA in the relevant circular (2003); Teaching/learningmethodsandstrategiesProfessional and practical skills will be developed and enhanced within the work place and throughout the programme participants will be encouraged to reflect on professional practice during lectures, perform professional tasks exercising personal responsibility and a capacity to make decisions appropriate to the role of the HLTA; seminars, tutorials and workshops.
-Reflection and research into professional practice is encouraged throughout the programme. identify appropriate theoretical, professional and/or research based sources and use appropriately in the practice of assisting teaching and supporting learning; plan and execute a small scale enquiry in Assessment Where appropriate, the assessment will be conducted in compliance with TTA requirements for the award of HLTA status. a systematic manner discussing the suitability of alternative approaches;5. identify overall important aspects of There is one professional practice modules within the programme at level 2 (40 credits).
-This module is designed to ensure that professional practice in the workplace is work-based experience and compare, contrast and discriminate between aspects of the experience; 6. articulate a reflective and effective orientation to their professional practice as HLTAs. assessed in partnership between UWE Bristol Faculty of Education and local schools where participants are employed.
+C Subject/Professional/Practical Skills

+As a result of this programme, students will be able to:

+- meet the requirements for the recommendation of HLTA status as set out by the TTA in the relevant circular (2003): - perform professional tasks exercising personal responsibility and a capacity to make decisions appropriate to the role of the HLTA: - identify appropriate theoretical, professional and/or research based sources and use appropriately in the practice of assisting teaching and supporting learning; - 4. plan and execute a small scale enquiry in a systematic manner discussing the suitability of alternative approaches; - identify overall important aspects of work-based experience and compare, contrast and discriminate between aspects of the experience; - 6. articulate a reflective and effective orientation to their professional practice as HLTAs.